https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 21826 Active Page: Pediatric Fellowshipid:31803

 HOW TO APPLY:

-Please email the fellowship coordinator, Emily Tally, and the fellowship co-director, Virendra Desai to express interest.
-We will request a curriculum vitae as well as three reference letters which include your residency chairman or program director, a pediatric neurosurgery faculty member, and one other of your choosing.
+Please submit your application via sfmatch.org as well as curriculum vitae and three reference letters which include your residency chairman or program director, a pediatric neurosurgery faculty member, and one other of your choosing.

 CONTACT US: